We understand the challenges of mental health and dementia care

-- Depression in later life is strongly linked to physical ill health and disability, yet as few as 10-12 % of older people living with two or more long-term conditions are treated for depression.
+- Depression in later life is strongly linked to physical ill health and disability.
+However, few than 10-12 % of older people living with two or more long-term conditions are treated for depression.

-- People aged 65 and over have the highest suicide rate for women and second highest for men.
+- People aged 65 and over have the highest suicide rate for women and the second-highest for men.

 - There are approximately 70,000 older people with schizophrenia in the UK.
-Early intervention in treating symptoms of late onset schizophrenia can be effective.
+Early intervention in treating symptoms of late-onset schizophrenia can be useful.

-Families just like yours have trusted Towerview Care to provide care for their loved ones with mental health needs and related Alzheimer’s, dementia.
-We provide our care in safe and supportive, friendly environments and understand that dementia and mental health care presents specific challenges and requires much more than simply carrying out a series of practical tasks.
+People just like you and your loved ones have trusted Bridge, Burton and Trent Court to provide high quality, person-centred care in a warm and inviting environment many years.
+We provide our care in safe, supportive and friendly homes.
+We understand that dementia and mental health care presents specific challenges and therefore requires more than merely carrying out a series of practical tasks.

-We provide mental health care in a residential setting working age and older adults with mental health and associated complex health needs:
+We provide mental health care in a residential setting for working-age and older adults with mental health and associated complex health needs:

 - Dementia that has progressed with associated complex health and personal care

-- Mental health conditions that have stabilised due to treatment and aging; this includes conditions such as schizophrenia and bi polar disorder
+- Mental health conditions that have stabilised due to treatment and ageing; this includes conditions such as schizophrenia and bipolar disorder

 The services we offer include:

 - Individualised care plans structured around the person